-The example firmware for the kit measures the infrared light energy detected by the Si1143 while each of three infrared emitters are independently activated.
-The infrared light from these emitters will be reflected back to the Si1143 by any object that is placed in proximity to the sensor.
-X, Y, and Z positions can be calculated from these measurements.
-If no object is close enough to the board, the measured signal levels will fall below predetermined thresholds, and the position calculations will not update.
-The Si1143's ambient light sensor (ALS) is also monitored by the firmware.
-The example firmware is intended to be used in conjunction with the Si114x Performance Analysis Tool to provide user feedback.
-In addition to calculating the current position, the firmware is able to detect different gestures from the infrared sensor, as described in Table 2 on page 6.
+The firmware running on the C8051F800 measures the infrared light energy detected by the Si1142, while each of the two infrared emitters are independently activated.
+The infrared light from these emitters will be reflected back to the Si1142 by any object that is placed in proximity to the board.
+The left-right position is then calculated from these two measurements and used to illuminate the appropriate signal LED.
+If no object is close enough to the board, the measured signal levels will fall below pre-determined thresholds, and no signal LEDs will be illuminated.
+In addition to indicating the current position, the firmware is also able to detect different gestures from the infrared sensor, as described in Table 2 on page 6.
+The Si1142's ambient light sensor (ALS) is also monitored by the firmware, which can determine the amount of ambient light present.